fbpx

 Qualified and experienced Paramedics can earn over $100,000

 That’s right!
-Paramedics are thrust into the call of duty during emergencies, often being tasked with the role of providing life-saving medical treatment on the spot, daily.
+Paramedics are thrust into the call of duty during emergencies, often tasked with the role of providing life-saving medical treatment on the spot, daily.
 But this isn’t just limited to paramedicine.

 APC Diploma graduate and Trainer and Assessor, Nathan Seidel working as a Paramedic Emergency Medical Officer.
 APC Diploma graduate and Trainer and Assessor, Nathan Seidel working as a Paramedic Emergency Medical Officer.